Kowanyama, Queensland: Culture

 Kowanyama is one of the largest communities on the Cape York Peninsula.
 Kowanyama's Aboriginal people continue to identify strongly with their ancestral countries and with the languages, stories, songs, dances, and histories associated with those countries.
 Language groups associated with countries in the Kowanyama region are Yir Yoront, Yirrk Thangalkl, Koko Bera, Uw Oykangand, and Olkola.

 Education

 Kowanyama State School is a government primary and secondary (Early Childhood-10) school for boys and girls at 345 Kowanyama Street (15.4721°S 141.7451°E).
 In 2018, the school had an enrolment of 190 students with 21 teachers and 3 non-teaching staff.
 It includes a special education program.

 Secondary education to Year 12 is not available in Kowanyama nor nearby.
-Distance education and boarding schools are the options.
+Distance education and boarding schools are the alternatives.

-Shopping

-Kowanyama has a small supermarket that sells fresh foods, packaged and frozen foods, and hardware items.
-The store is similar to a medium-sized IGA store.
-The store is operated by Department of Aboriginal and Torres Strait Islander Partnerships (DATSIP), and the manager is able to obtain any goods that are not normally kept for sale.
-The store prices are somewhat higher than provincial towns, which reflect the high costs of transport and storage.

-The "Coffee Shop" does not sell coffee; operated by the Anglican Church, it stocks take away food, entertainment media and small goods.

-Accommodation

-Kowanyama River House is a 17-room guest house overlooking Magnificent Creek in Kowanyama Township.
-The guest house is located 100 metres from the Cultural Centre and 200 metres from the Kowanyama Aboriginal Shire Council offices and Supermarket.

 Alcohol restrictions

 Kowanyama community is subject to strict alcohol restrictions enforced by police prohibiting individuals holding any alcohol, and prohibiting any vehicles carrying alcohol anywhere within the community.

 Kowanyama Aboriginal Shire Council originally held a liquor licence allowing light beer to be consumed on the premises of the Kowanyama Canteen at specified times, but this was suspended by Queensland's Liquor Licensing Commission and Queensland Treasurer, Andrew Fraser, in February 2008.

 The decision to suspend Kowanyama Aboriginal Shire Council's liquor licence is claimed to have resulted in the Council losing a business valued at $1.6 million, plus up to $120,000 in stock.
 As a consequence, on 30 October 2008, the Council went to Queensland's Supreme Court to challenge the liquor licensing decisions as racially discriminatory.